turingschool/lesson_plans/ruby_02-web_applications_with_ruby/forms_and_route_helpers_in_rails.markdown

   private

   def tool_params
-    params.require(:tool).permit(:name, :use)
+    params.require(:tool).permit(:name, :price)
   end
 end
 ```

 ### Edit

 Let's go to the show view and add a link to edit.
 What will this link look like?

 Add a route in the controller for edit.

 Add a view for edit which contains a `form_for(@tool)`.
 This form looks EXACTLY THE SAME as our `new.html.erb`.
 What can we do to get rid of duplicated code?

 Better question: If we use a partial, how does Rails know which route to use depending on if it's a `new` or an `edit`?

 ### Update